Huddersfield Town A.F.C. Reserves and Academy: Academy

 The role of the Huddersfield Town Academy is to develop players and their abilities to their full potential for the club's first team.
 The academy has produced a number of players, including former England under-21 players Andy Booth and Jon Stead, former Irish Under 21 internationals Michael Collins and James Berrett as well as Nathan Clarke, who made 300 appearances for the first team.
-The academy is currently managed by former Sheffield Wednesday and Sheffield United player Leigh Bromby.
+The current Academy Manager is former academy graduate Jon Worthington, with the under-18 team coached by Oliver Jeffries.